jesseloudon/jesseloudon.github.io/_posts/2021-04-18-Global Azure Policy as Code with Bicep for Enterprise Scale.markdown

 Recently I've been diving into Microsoft's new DSL Bicep and as I'm passionate about Azure Policy I thought why not combine both aspects into a session?

 Admittedly, I left my [sessionize submission](https://sessionize.com/JesseLoudon/) very late and probably just scraped in.
-Even so it was a wonderful surprise to see my session accepted followed by a frantic scramble to prepare my presentation (below) and code which can be found here [https://github.com/globalbao/azure-policy-as-code](https://github.com/globalbao/azure-policy-as-code).
+Even so it was a wonderful surprise to see my session accepted followed by a frantic scramble to prepare my presentation (YT links below) and code which can be found here [https://github.com/globalbao/azure-policy-as-code](https://github.com/globalbao/azure-policy-as-code).

 ## Presentation Structure
 I structured my presentation into 3x levels so that beginners could start with a small proof of concept deployment and then scale up in complexity and advanced logic as their comfort levels increased with Bicep and Azure Policy.